nfraxlab/robo-infra/docs/ai-integration.md

 This guide covers integrating robo-infra with ai-infra for LLM-controlled robotics.

+> **Learning ai-infra**: For comprehensive ai-infra documentation, use the **nfrax-docs MCP**
+> tool with queries like `"ai-infra Agent streaming"` or `"ai-infra tools_from_object"`.

 ## Overview

 robo-infra provides seamless integration with ai-infra, allowing you to control robots using natural language through LLM agents.
 The integration uses ai-infra's generic `tools_from_object()` utility for base method extraction while adding robotics-specific enhancements.

+**Key Features:**
+- Automatic tool generation from controllers and actuators
+- Dynamic docstrings with actuator limits and sensor info
+- Full compatibility with ai-infra Agent (streaming, HITL, fallbacks)
+- Safety-focused emergency stop with prominent warnings

 ## Quick Start